AlexBulankou/ai-talk1/labinstructions.md

 3. Instrumentation key is a telemetry identifier that allows to associate telemetry with a given micro-service.

-## Excercise 2.
+## Exercise 2.
 Configure components to collect telemetry

 Application Insights supports telemetry collection for services written in many different languages and frameworks.
 It is important in micro-services environment where every service may be authored using different programming languages or framework version.
-In this lab we will demonstrate how to onboard JavaScript page, ASP.NET and Node.JS application.
+In this lab, we will demonstrate how to onboard JavaScript page, ASP.NET and Node.JS application.

 ### Task 1.
 Verify default applications not onboarded with AI